-Recognizing that educators enter the profession or begin in their roles with a multitude of different prior experiences and types of preparation, it is the responsibility of the district to assess new educators' strengths and areas for growth in order to provide support tailored to educators' needs, with the goal of leveraging the assets they bring to their role to deepen and advance their competencies in relation to the Standards of Effective Practice.
+Recognizing that educators enter the profession or begin in their roles with a multitude of different prior experiences and types of preparation, it is the responsibility of the district to identify new educators' individual goals, strengths and areas for growth in order to provide support tailored to educators' needs and leverage the assets they bring to their role to deepen and advance their competencies in relation to the Standards of Effective Practice.

-Induction and mentoring supports should be differentiated based on prior experience and the pathway that the educator took into the profession, as well as differences across roles such as by grade-span or content area.
+Induction and mentoring supports should be differentiated based on educators' prior experience, the pathway into the profession, and differences across roles.